 Stage One: 11th

-WHAT’S NEXT: The NASCAR Cup Series heads to Las Vegas Motor Speedway for the first race in the NASCAR Playoffs Round of 8 where Team Penske driver Ryan Blaney stays in the hunt for a Championship.
-Coverage of the South Point 400 begins at 2:30 pm E.T. on NBC, PRN Radio and Sirius XM NASCAR Radio Channel 90.
+WHAT’S NEXT: The NASCAR Cup Series heads to Kansas Speedway for the second race in the Round of 16 on Sunday, September 10th.
+Coverage begins at 3:00 pm E.T. on USA, MRN Radio and Sirius XM NASCAR Radio Channel 90.